Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Discussions

 \subsection{Effects of eccentricity on the spatial localization of EMRIs}

-Since we have set the eccentricities of the EMRIs to be uniformly distributed in the range of $0$ to $0.2$ when simulating the EMRI detections, however, the EMRIs originated in AGNs are expected to have a zero eccentricity at plunge \citep{2021PhRvD.104f3007P, 2023LRR....26....2A}.
-So that if there is a fraction of $f_{\rm agn}$ of EMRIs that do originate in AGNs, the values of eccentricities of EMRIs may affect the measurement precisions of their source parameters.
-Here, we analyze the effect of eccentricities of EMRIs at plunges on their spatial localization errors, the result is shown in Figure \ref{fig:DLSkyerrs_eVary}.
+In our simulations, we have set the eccentricities of EMRIs (at plunge) to be uniformly distributed in the range of $0$ to $0.2$ when simulating the EMRIs from normal galaxies, and set them to zero when the EMRIs come from AGNs \citep{2021PhRvD.103j3018P, 2022PhRvD.105h3005P, 2021PhRvD.104f3007P, 2023LRR....26....2A}.
+To evaluate whether the eccentricities of EMRIs may affect the precision in the measurement of their parameters, here we analyze the spatial localization errors for the EMRIs formed in different channels.
+The results are shown in Figure~\ref{fig:DLSkyerrs_eVary}.

-From Figure \ref{fig:DLSkyerrs_eVary}, we can see that the effect of EMRIs' eccentricities at plunges on their spatial localization errors (sky position and distance) are not significant, and the error increases with the decrease of the eccentricity very slightly.
-This implies that both the expected errors on the cosmological parameters presented in Section \ref{sec:result_cosmo} and the required minimum number of EMRI detections for establishing the EMRI-AGN correlation presented in Section \ref{sec:result_astrop} will not be significantly changed.
+From Figure \ref{fig:DLSkyerrs_eVary}, we can see that the effect of eccentricity at plunge is weak on the spatial localization errors (sky position and distance).
+The weak dependence implies that neither the errors on the cosmological parameters presented in Section \ref{sec:result_cosmo} nor the required minimum number of EMRIs for establishing the EMRI-AGN correlation presented in Section \ref{sec:result_astrop} is sensitive to our assumption of the distribution of EMRI eccentricities.

+Although we have not considered in detail in this work, a special case worth mentioning is an EMRI whose eccentricity is close to unity.
+Such a system may occasionally form in a normal galaxy, and it would radiate multiple GW bursts before transitioning into the inspiraling phase \citep{2006AIPC..873..284R, 2007MNRAS.378..129H, 2008ApJ...675..604Y, 2013MNRAS.435.3521B, 2019PhRvD..99l3025A, 2020MNRAS.498L..61H, 2022PhRvD.106l4028F}.
+The SNR of this extreme-mass-ration burst (EMRB) may exceed the detection threshold, allowing identification of individual bursts \citep{2006AIPC..873..284R, 2008ApJ...675..604Y, 2020MNRAS.498L..61H, 2022PhRvD.106l4028F, 2023arXiv230815354W}.
+Detecting these burst prior to an EMRI signal can enhance the spatial localization of the EMRI by partially breaking the degeneracy between parameters \citep{2004PhRvD..69h2005B, 2012PhRvD..86j4027M, 2023PhRvD.107d3009X}.
+This prospect deserves future investigation.